Amithab88/My-Project-detailes-idea/README.md

 **-Kirana Peridict**

-  It is an inventory management for small sclaed stores
+  It is an inventory management for small sclaed stores.